STOP Program - Wichita Kansas

 STOP Program - Wichita, KS

-Stop Program is treatment center located at 8911 East Orme Street, Suite A in the 67207 zip code in Wichita, KS that offers medication assisted addiction treatment.
-Stop Program provides relapse prevention from naltrexone, naltrexone administration and buprenorphine detox to adults and young adults.
-Some of the treatment approaches used by Stop Program consist of cognitive behavioral therapy, matrix Model and motivational interviewing.
-Stop Program also offers detox services and offers benzodiazepines detoxification, opioid detox and alcohol detox.
+Stop Program is treatment center located at 8911 East Orme Street, Suite A in the 67207 zip code in Wichita, KS that offers medication-assisted treatment for addiction.
+Stop Program provides buprenorphine detox, buprenorphine maintenance and relapse prevention from naltrexone to adults and young adults.
+Some of the treatment approaches used by Stop Program consist of matrix Model, substance use counseling and rational emotive behavioral therapy.
+Stop Program also offers detoxification programs and offers opioid detox, benzodiazepines detoxification and alcohol detox.

 Address: 8911 East Orme Street, Suite A, Wichita, KS 67207